Video conferencing may work as therapy for elderly

 Click here to read article

 Posted in Social Work.
-Comments Off
+Comments Off on Homeless like us

 Teachers and lawyers offered £15,000 a year to go into social work in wake of Baby P scandal